ttdtrang/data-rnaseq-Dmel/README.md

 The package includes 2 data sets resulted from alignment to 2 different versions of _D. melanogaster_ genome, version 5.57 and 6.01.

-For the version 6.01
+For genome version 6.01

 ```R
 data(dmel.rnaseq)
 ```

-For the version 5.57
+For genome version 5.57

 ```R
 data(dmel.rnaseq.5.57)